-Score Uisce Éireann Asset Standard Assessment
+Score Irish Water Asset Standard Assessment

-• Low Risk
+Low Risk

 • Medium Risk

+• Wediam Nok

 • High Risk

-The Pie Charts in Figure 3.25 represents our 142 WTPs and the portion of these that fall into the 1 to 4 scale categories for each Barrier.
+The Pie Charts in Figure 3.25 represents our 227 WTPs and the portion of these that fall into the 1 to 4 scale categories for each Barrier.
 A score of 1 indicates a low risk which represents a low priority for intervention.
-A score of 2 or 3 indicates a medium risk (medium-low or medium-high) whilst a score of 4 indicates a high risk and represents a high priority asset.
-Such assets are at a high risk of not meeting Uisce Éireann's asset standard assessment rather than a risk of non-compliance with Drinking Water Regulations.
+A score of 2 or 3 indicates a medium risk (medium-low or medium-high), whilst a score of 4 indicates a high risk and represents a high priority asset.
+Such assets are at a high risk of not meeting Irish Water's asset standard assessment rather than a risk of non-compliance with Drinking Water Regulations.
 This simple representation does not indicate the size of the supplies, which vary considerably across the Region.
-In summary
+In summary,

-Barrier 1: 30% of WTPs in the North West Region are considered to be at high risk of failing to achieve the required disinfection standard, while 69% are considered to be at medium risk of failing to achieve the required disinfection standard and 1% at a low risk..
+Barrier 1: 30% of WTPs in the South West Region are considered to be at high risk of failing to achieve the required disinfection standard, while 67% are considered to be at medium risk of failing to achieve the required disinfection standard.

-Barrier 2.1: 46% of the water supply system has a low risk of issues associated with maintaining residual chlorine through the network; however, 45% are at high risk of failing to maintain the required residual.
+Barrier 2.1: More than three quarters of the water supply systems have a low risk of issues associated with maintaining residual chlorine through the network; however, 19% are at high risk of failing to maintain the required residual.

-Barrier 3: 13% of WTPs are considered to be at high risk of failing to effectively remove protozoa, while 54% are considered to be at a medium risk of failure.
+Barrier 3: 41% of WTPs are considered to be at high risk of failing to effectively remove protozoa, while 34% are considered to be at a medium risk of failure.

-Barrier 6: 39% of the WTPs in the North West Region have a low risk of issues associated with removing THMs whilst 24% are at high risk of failing to maintain the required levels of THMs.
+Barrier 6: 86% of the WTPs in the South West Region have a low risk of issues associated with removing THMs.
 THMs can form when natural organic matter (NOM) is not sufficiently removed by Barrier 6, therefore, reacting with chlorine over time.
+There are a small number (5%) of WTPs that are at high risk of failing to maintain the required levels of THMs.

-The barrier assessment results for each WTP are included in the Study Area Technical Reports in Appendix 1 - 7.
+The barrier assessment results for each WTP are included in the Study Area Technical Reports in Appendix 1 - 3.